wearehanno/action-semantic-release/README.md

 This is uploaded to GitHub as both a new **Release** and also a **GitHub Package**.
 A new Git tag is created to represent the updated version number and applied to the latest commit on the branch.
 Note that the new version and changelog are _not_ committed to the codebase itself, but do appear in the tarballed GitHub Package.

+**Publishing to the NPM registry is disabled in this configuration.** Any repository using this action to publish packages will have to instruct their users outside their organisation to follow the [installation instruction for GitHub Packages](https://docs.github.com/en/packages/guides/configuring-npm-for-use-with-github-packages#installing-a-package).

 ## Usage

 To make use of the action on a Hanno project, you'll want to make the following changes to your source project:

 ### Adjust your `package.json` configuration

-If you want to produce a GitHub package as part of the release, you also need to specify in which files to include:
+If you want to produce a GitHub package as part of the release, you also need to specify which [files](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#files) to include:

 ```
 {